1. Everyone Needs One Week’s Rest.

 - Can I cycle to work?
 We would advise that you don’t cycle until you feel totally comfortable to do so.

 4. No Swimming

-Chlorine is terrible for wounds so we would advise not swimming in chlorinated water for at least 4-6 weeks after vasectomy reversal.
+Chlorine is terrible for wounds so we would advise not swimming in chlorinated water for at least 4-6 weeks after surgery.
+This is vital for a successful vasectomy reversal recovery.
 The longer the better.
 Chlorine actually causes open or newly healed wounds to break down so this is why we ask you to avoid swimming if at all possible.

 Questions asked about swimming;